Rama-C/Machine_Learning/README.md

 # Machine Learning
 Project :Identify Fraud from Enron Email

-Machine learning brings together computer science and statistics to harness that predictive power.
+Machine learning is a type of artificial intelligence (AI) that provides computers with the ability to learn without being explicitly programmed.
+It focuses on the development of computer programs that can change when exposed to new data.
+It brings together computer science and statistics to harness that predictive power.

 The goal of this project is to use the given ENRON data and come up with a predictive model which will identify an individual as a "Person of Interest (POI)”.
 Machine learning helps in learning the emailing habits of POIs and non-POIs and find any pattern in their emails and test our predictive model to identify an individual as a POI or not.